22 Best Drought-Tolerant Plants for Texas

 closeup of the texas redbud tree's flowers

 This small to medium-sized native tree blooms with stunning pink and purple flowers in early spring.
-Known for its heart-shaped leaves, the Texas redbud can be found all over Texas.
-The tree is not only beautiful and useful for ornamental purposes and light shade, but it is a great option if you’re interested in building a pollinator garden.
+Known for its heart-shaped leaves, the Texas redbud can be found across central and north-central Texas.

 • USDA Hardiness Zone: 6 to 9